-The Solex is now found in many CJ-3B's, including a 1999 installation in Rolfe French's '61 (right).
-The relative advantages of the two carbs is a perennial topic for discussion on the CJ-3B Bulletin Board, and there have also been some specific complaints and suggestions:
+The Solex is now found in many CJ-3Bs, including a 1999 installation in Rolfe French's '61 (right).
+The relative advantages of the two carbs was a perennial topic for discussion on the old CJ-3B Bulletin Board, and there were some specific complaints and suggestions:

 Jax: "Just got a Solex for my '55 3B and so far the hook up is going O.K.
 I've avoided a few glitches thanks to the info, advice, and posts in the tech section, very helpful and much appreciated.
 I have a few questions on the accelerating pump assembly, control rod and its adjustment.
 As it came out of the box the adjusting and lock nut were all the way out at the end of the rod threads.This rod adjustment with the spring controls how far in and out the lever on the accelerating pump goes with the action of the throttle lever.
 As it is,with the nuts all the way at the end, the threads move in and out of the connecting hole in the throttle lever assembly and the lever on the accelerating pump has limited travel.
 I'm thinking that can't be right?
 Screwed further down the action on the rod and pump lever travels much futher in and out but how far to go?
 How does this affect the accelerating pump and carb performance?"

 Glenn Smith: "They come from the factory pre-adjusted and should be fine.
 Actually, I believe the instructions say not to adjust anything other than the idle.
 All I can say is mine was fine out of the box, all I did was set the idle.
 Personally I think you should set it back where it was and try that."

 Brandon: "I am having a tough time finding the correct float level for my Solex carb.
 I have found other info, but not that specific.
 The 3B, when faced uphill, will have a devil of a time starting, and when it does it will cough and sputter for a minute till it smoothes out, and the exhaust smells like gas.
 I assume it is a float problem.
 Any help?"